 You must not be looking for an SSH key managers.
 There’s a much simpler way.

 Let’s do a quick overview of SSH key authentication.
 Any authentication scheme based on asymmetric cryptography, including SSH, uses a pair of keys:

 - A private key which is never shared with anyone.
 Usually users generate their

 ssh-keygenutility which stores private keys in a user’s

 - A public key, which is algorithmically derived from that private key.
 A public key is safe to share with everyone.

-In a key-based system all users and even all servers must have their own private keys.
+In a key-based system all users and servers must have their own private keys.
 Servers generate their own private keys usually when an SSH server is installed on them.
-When a user logs into an SSH server, two things happen:
+When a user tries to access a server via SSH, two things happen: